TheAlgorithms/C-Plus-Plus/CONTRIBUTING.md

 - Make sure you put useful comments in your code.
 Do not comment things that are obvious.
 - Please avoid creating new directories if at all possible.
 Try to fit your work into the existing directory structure.
 If you want to create a new directory, then please check if a similar category has been recently suggested or created by other pull requests.
 - If you have modified/added documentation, please ensure that your language is concise and contains no grammar errors.
-- Do not update `README.md` along with other changes, first create an issue and then link to that issue in your pull request to suggest specific changes required to README.md
+- Do not update [`README.md`](https://github.com/TheAlgorithms/C-Plus-Plus/blob/master/README.md) along with other changes.
+First create an issue and then link to that issue in your pull request to suggest specific changes required to [`README.md`](https://github.com/TheAlgorithms/C-Plus-Plus/blob/master/README.md).
 - The repository follows [Doxygen](https://www.doxygen.nl/manual/docblocks.html) standards and auto-generates the [repository website](https://thealgorithms.github.io/C-Plus-Plus).
 Please ensure the code is documented in this structure.
 Sample implementation is given below.

 #### Test

 - Make sure to add examples and test cases in your main() function.
 - If you find any algorithm or document without tests, please feel free to create a pull request or issue describing suggested changes.
 - Please try to add one or more `test()` functions that will invoke the algorithm implementation on random test data with expected output.
 Use `assert()` function to confirm that the tests will pass.
-Requires adding the `cassert` library.
+Requires including the `cassert` header.

 #### Typical structure of a program